-- a) Systematic subjective testing, see Recommendation M.731; - b) Measurement of signal-to- crosstalk ratio between go and return channels.
-The measured signal-tocrosstalk ratio should not be worse than 43 dB; - c) Frequency errors arising from frequency translation.
+- a) Systematic subjective testing, see Recommendation M.731; - b) Measurement of signal-to-crosstalk ratio between go and return channels.
+The measured signal-to-crosstalk ratio should not be worse than 43 dB; - c) Frequency errors arising from frequency translation.
 The difference between the sent and received audio frequencies should not exceed 2 Hz.
-See Recommendation 0.111 [4] for a method of measuring this error.
+See Recommendation O.111 [3] for a method of measuring this error.

-- [1] Test frequencies on circuits routed over PCM systems, Vol. IV, Fascicle IV.4, Supplement No. 3.5. - [2] CCITT Recommendation Specification for the CCITT automatic transmission measuring and signalling testing equipment ATME No. 2, Vol. IV, Fascicle IV.4, Rec.
-0.22. - [3] CCITT Recommendation Readjustment to the nominal value of an international group, supergroup, etc., link, Vol. IV, Fascicle IV.1, Rec.
-M.530. - [4] CCITT Recommendation Specification of essential clauses for an instrument to measure frequency shift on a carrier channel, Vol. IV, Fascicle IV.4, Rec.
+- [1] Test frequencies on circuits routed over PCM systems, Vol. IV, Supplement No. 3.5. - [2] CCITT Recommendation Specification for the CCITT automatic transmission measuring and signalling testing equipment ATME No. 2, Vol. IV, Rec.
+0.22. - [3] CCITT Recommendation Specification of essential clauses for an instrument to measure frequency shift on a carrier channel, Vol. IV, Rec.
 0.111.